Ormond Upper

 Ormond Upper (Irish: Urumhain Uachtarach) is a barony in County Tipperary, Ireland.
 This geographical unit of land is one of 12 baronies in County Tipperary.
 Its chief town is Toomevara.
 The barony lies between Ormond Lower to the north (whose chief town is Nenagh), Kilnamanagh Upper to the south (whose chief town is Borrisoleigh), Owney and Arra to the west (whose chief town is Newport) and Ikerrin to the east (whose chief town is Roscrea).
 The territory is currently administered by Tipperary County Council.
 The O'Mearas had an extensive territory in the barony; the name of their chief residence, Tuaim-ui-Meara, is still retained in the town of Toomavara.

 Legal context

 Baronies were created after the Norman invasion of Ireland as divisions of counties and were used for the administration of justice and the raising of revenue.
 While baronies continue to be officially defined units, they have been administratively obsolete since 1898.
 However, they continue to be used in land registration and in specification, such as in planning permissions.
-In many cases, a barony corresponds to an earlier Gaelic túath which had submitted to the Crown.
+In many cases, a barony corresponds to an earlier Gaelic túath which had been submitted to the Crown.